chidumaga/sinatra-test/README.md

-Playing with the Sinatra fraework for Ruby
+Playing with the Sinatra framework for Ruby